opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/mapinfo.rst

 MapInfo files
 =============

-You can use a MapInfo ZIP archive as a data source.
+You can use a MapInfo ZIP archive as a source.

 MapInfo ZIP archive files should contain the following files at the root level: